ewernqvi/mvc_rest_demo/README.md

 =============

 #Purpose
-The purpose of this repository is to work as a RESTful backend for an MVC style architecure tutorial.
+The purpose of this repository is to work as a RESTful backend for an MVC style architecture tutorial.

 The purpose of the full application is to serve as a buy and sell site.
-A customer browse for advertisments, if he/she finds one intresting he/she contacts the owner of the advertisment through the server.
+A customer browse for advertisements, if he/she finds one interesting he/she contacts the owner of the advertisement through the server.
-A user may also register, which gives the user the ability to add advertisments, edit and delete his/her added advertisments.
+A user may also register, which gives the user the ability to add advertisements, edit and delete his/her added advertisements.

 The application consists of two parts.
 * [REST Server](#server)